LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 ###  Step 3: Configure Grafana and prepare/import the dashboard
 - Download and install Grafana
   - download rpm from https://grafana.com/ and start Grafana service: `systemctl start grafana-server.service`
-  - Note: tested in Feb 2019 using Grafana 6.0.0 beta.
+  - Note: tested using Grafana versions 6.0.0 up to 6.7.2
 - Alternative: run Grafana on a Docker container: http://docs.grafana.org/installation/docker/
 - Connect to the Grafana web interface as admin and configure
   - By default: http://yourGrafanaMachine:3000